 But we do not have a critical lack of participation in the arts by women.
-Women are not culturally excluded from Arts advancement to the grievous disadvantage of them and society.
+Women are not culturally excluded from and weeded out of the Arts to the grievous disadvantage of themselves and society.
 If anything women have historically been relegated to arts and crafts dismissively.

 Certainly a lack of women’s participation in arts is not a serious limiting factor in our overall prosperity and ability to deal collectively with the challenges we face as a planet.
 But a lack of women in STEM subjects is.

 Today I was listening to a good interview on BBC Inside Science with professor Linda Scott, author of The Double X Economy.
 I was surprised to hear her say that we only see a lack of women in STEM because of a narrow definition of Sciences in this context.
 Setting aside that this idea ignores Technology, Engineering and Maths, her argument was that it was wrong to just think of the Physical Sciences, and that lots of women dominate ‘other’ sciences.

 Firstly I doubt that a majority of senior people in many science fields are women.
 That is the central problem we are generally discussing.
 But even were this women-in-different-sciences (and I regret that what she was referring to was mainly psychology) idea were true, the physical sciences are kind of the point in relation to Technology, Engineering and Maths.
 By her own argument women disappear out of a leaky pipe as they go along in these specific fields.
 And that is a terrible waste of human capital.